rtr-ai/aia-rag/frontend/README.md

-# KiServicestelleAiabot
+# KI Servicestelle AI-Act RAG-Chat

-## Know issues
+## Known issues

 Docker does not correctly replace the environment variable LLM_ENDPOINT defined in docker-compose.yml.
-Temporarity, the environment variable default value is set to the actual endpoint in `/src/environments/environment.ts`
+Temporarily, the environment variable default value is set to the actual endpoint in `/src/environments/environment.ts`

-## Starting the Frontend
+## Starting the User Interface

-Please start the frontend using `docker-compose.yml` provided
+Please start the user interface using `docker-compose.yml` provided